422 - Unprocessable Content

 How to Prevent Recurrence

-- -Expose shared validation rules via schema/SDK packages to keep clients and server aligned.
+- -Expose shared validation rules via schema or SDK packages so clients and server stay aligned.

-- -Add rule-focused contract tests for business invariants and cross-field dependencies.
+- -Add rule-focused contract tests for business invariants, cross-field dependencies, and reference compatibility.

 - -Version semantic validation rules and communicate breaking behavior changes explicitly.